cmpd6/cmpd6.github.io/_tools/_talks/zhisheng-shuai-heterogeneity-and-aggregation-in-modeling-infectious-diseases.md

 ---
+speakers:
-speakers: Zhisheng Shuai
+- Zhisheng Shuai
 name: Heterogeneity and Aggregation in Modeling Infectious Diseases
-categories: Plenary
+categories:
+- Plenaries
 hide: no
 ---

-## Heterogeneity and Aggregation in Modeling Infectious Diseases